ansible-collections/amazon.aws/docs/amazon.aws.cloudformation.rst

 Requirements
 ------------
-The below requirements are needed on the local master node that executes this .
+The below requirements are needed on the host that executes this module.

 - boto
 - boto3